rakeshmenon/next-with-authored-pages/README.md

-# Sample Next.js app with page authoring integration
+# Next.js sample app with page authoring integration

 Assumption: Page information available through a sample page service - and dynamically importing required components We can create a mapper to transform service response to required structure assumed.